Menditect/documentation/additional/01-howtos/frontend-guide.md

 The results of a Frontend test can be stored in a [Playwright Tracefile](../../mta/frontend-glossary#tracefile).

 :::info tracefile not generated
-If a [Frontend test](../../mta/frontend-test) fails with a [Teststep Exception](../../mta/teststep-exception), the Playwright Tracefile may not be generated, because the Teststep that stores the FileDocument containing the Tracefile was not executed.
+If a [Frontend test](../../mta/frontend-test) fails with a [Teststep Exception](../../mta/teststep-exception), the Playwright Tracefile may not be generated, because the Teststep that stores the Tracefile was not executed.

 To make sure that this Teststep will be executed, set the [Exception Handling](../../mta/Teststep#exception-handling) property to `Continue` on the preceding Teststeps.
 :::